ThiagoBfim/SOLID-OCR/README.md

 * Use GCP(Google Cloud Platform) with Spring Boot to create services with Machine Learning.
 * Use Cloudinary service to help with text extraction.

+### How to run it

+- Install Java 11
+- Install Maven
+- Include two properties in the application.properties:
+    - cloudinary.api-key=$YOUR_API_KEY
+    - cloudinary.api-secret=$YOUR_API_SECRET
+- Log-in Google Console API, and enable Google Vision API
+- Execute: `mvn spring-boot:run`

 ### Tasks:

 - [x] Create an endpoint that receives an image and extracts the text from it.